XRPL-Hackathon-2021/hooks-liquidity-pool/README.md

 **_Note:_** If these instructions are not enough submit an issue to this repo for more clarification also links to additional documentation is at the bottom of this README.

+1. After cloning this repo be sure to run `npm install` from the root of this repo on your local development machine.
+1. <a href="https://www.typescriptlang.org/download" target="_blank">Install typescript</a>.
 1. <a href="https://docs.docker.com/get-docker/" target="_blank">Install docker</a> and confirm it's running.
 1. Pull the docker image that has XRPL Hooks setup within it.